grac-ies/MART120-Fall2024/modules/week-1/_posts/2017-01-05-class-overview.md

 </div>
 <div id="Dates" class="tabcontent">
 <p>Currently, I am planning on having weekly "modules" run from Monday to Sunday.</p>
-<p>Homework will be due on Mondays at 11:59 pm, giving you the weekend to work on the projects.</p>
+<p>Homework will be due on sundays at 11:59 pm, giving you the weekend to work on the projects.</p>
 </div>
 <div id="Homework" class="tabcontent">
 <p>The course website will be a <b>Homework</b> section, and it should mirror the submission located on Moodle.
 Let me know if that is not the case!</p>